Manage Users, Groups, and Roles

 Manage External Users with the CLI

-To create an externally authenticated user with direct role-assignment, use the user-manage command as follows:
+To create an externally authenticated user and directly assign a role to it, use the user-manage command as follows:

 /opt/couchbase/bin/couchbase-cli user-manage --cluster http://10.143.192.101 \